MykolaMorhunCR/web/README.md

   -----------------------------------

-# SPIOS 0404.
+# SPIWEB 0404.
 As User I can change speed of listening

  ### Steps:
  - Launch app